strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Cowrie.md

 What happens when you log in with one of the valid userID and password combos?

 What happens when you exit the session?

+What are some solid IOCs that this is a honeypot?

+Can you change them?
+Please share on Discord.